 1.7.1 Manipulation of payment scheme

 Unlike previous studies, participants were not able to choose a payment scheme.
-Instead, they were told about their random assignment to one of two payment schemes: the non-competitive piece-rate payment scheme or a competitive tournament payment scheme.
+Instead, they were told about their random assignment to one of two payment schemes: the non-competitive, piece-rate, payment scheme or a competitive, tournament, payment scheme.
 Men and women were evenly assigned to both conditions.
 If they were assigned to the piece-rate payment scheme, they were paid $.10 per problem solved correctly.
 If they were assigned to the tournament payment scheme, they were randomly matched with another participant that was also assigned to that payment scheme and received $.20 per problem if they solved more problems than the other participant.
 Otherwise, they received nothing.

 Again, we checked that condition was assigned evenly across participants (control= 50.21%) and genders included in the study.
-Of the men who completed the study, 50.38% were assigned to the control condition and of the women who completed the study, 49.72% were assigned to the control condition.
-We also assessed condition-dependent attrition by identifying the number of participants that dropped out during/after learning about condition and find that a relatively small proportion of participants out of the total sample dropped out after learning about their respective condition (N = 42).
+Of the men who completed the study, 50.38% were assigned to the control condition and of the women who completed the study, 49.72% were assigned to the control condition (chi-sq STAT SHOWING NOT DIFFERENT).
+We also assessed condition-dependent attrition by identifying the number of participants that dropped out during/after learning about condition and found that a relatively small proportion of participants out of the total sample dropped out after learning about their respective condition (N = 42; N=XX men, N=XX women, chi-sq=xxx).
 Given the small sample that dropped out relative to the total number of participants in the study, we are not concerned that condition-dependent attrition is driving any of the effects found in this study.

 1.7.2 Main dependent variables of interest: Measures of preparation and perceptions of relative preparation